precice/calculix-adapter/docs/adapter-calculix-pastix-build.md

 ## Building ARPACK, a CalculiX dependency

 Calculix relies on ARPACK, and when built with PaStiX, we cannot rely on standard distributions of that library, because it doesn't feature 8-byte integers by default.
-We need to build the [ARPACK code](https://www.caam.rice.edu/software/ARPACK/) ourselves:
+We need to build the [ARPACK code](https://en.wikipedia.org/wiki/ARPACK) (update: original page seems to be down) ourselves:

 ```bash
 cd ~